lidofinance/lido-improvement-proposals/LIPS/lip-6.md

 ```
 So burning someone's shares (e.g. decreasing `totalShares` count) leads to increasing all of the other accounts' balances.

-We propose to deploy a dedicated `LidoStETHBurner` contract which accepts burning requests by locking caller-provided stETH tokens.
+We propose to deploy a dedicated `SelfOwnedStEthBurner` contract which accepts burning requests by locking caller-provided stETH tokens.
 Those burning requests are initially set by the contract to a pending state.
 Actual burning happens within an oracle (`LidoOracle`) beacon report to prevent additional fluctuations of the existing stETH token rebase period.

 We also distinguish two types of shares burn requests:
 - request to cover slashing event (e.g. decreasing of the total pooled ETH amount between the two consecutive oracle reports)